fibo/.software/README.md

 ## Packaging software

-`.software` installs software locally downloading sources and compile them.
+`.software` installs software locally downloading and compiling sources.
-This process can be time and cpu consuming, so, if you have two or more similar machines is not that difficut to build only once, than package your result and installing it on other hosts.
+This process can be time and cpu consuming, so, if you have two or more similar machines is not that difficut to build only once, then package your result and installing it on other hosts.
 The requirement are

-* the machines has the same system software (OS, kernel, etc),
+* The hosts has the same system software (OS, kernel, etc) and environment.
-* the paths are the same, in particular the user home path and the `DOTSOFTWARE_ROOT_DIR`.
+* The variable `DOTSOFTWARE_ROOT_DIR` has the same value on every host.

 Suppose for example you builded Perl version 5.18.1 on _host1.example.com_, then you install many Perl modules: yes, this can take time, specially for running all tests.